 Student learning outcomes

-- Confident and clear communication and presentation skills through formal benchmark presentations
+- Confident and clear communication and presentation skills through formal benchmark essays and presentations

 - Understanding and application of effective leadership, team-building and learning behaviors through team projects

-- Appropriate data-gathering, management and analysis techniques through program evaluation and capstone projects
+Appropriate data-gathering, management and analysis techniques through research courses and capstone projects

-- Making of decisions and recommendations based upon data analysis and scholarly research through formal benchmark presentations and capstone projects
+Decision-making and recommendation formulation based upon data analysis and scholarly research through benchmark course assignments and capstone projects

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs